neurogym/neurogym/docs/envs.md

 ### List of wrappers implemented

-* 8 wrappers implemented so far.
+* 9 wrappers implemented so far.

-#### CatchTrials-v0
+### CatchTrials-v0 wrapper ###

-Introduces catch trials in which the reward for
+Logic: Introduces catch trials in which the reward for
          a correct choice is modified (e.g. is set to the reward for an incorrect choice).
 Note that the wrapper only changes the reward associated to a correct answer and does not change the ground truth.
          Thus, the catch trial affect a pure supervised learning setting.

+Input parameters:

+stim_th : Percentile of stimulus distribution below which catch
+        trials are allowed (in some cases, experimenter might decide not to have catch trials when  stimulus is very obvious) (def: 50)

+start : Number of trials after which the catch trials can occur.
+        (def: 0)

+catch_prob : Catch trial probability. (def: 0.1)

+### MissTrialReward-v0 wrapper ###

+Logic: Add a negative reward if a trial ends with no action.

+Input parameters:

-#### Monitor-v0
+### Monitor-v0 wrapper ###

-saves relevant behavioral information: rewards,
-         actions, observations, new trial, ground truth
+Logic: Saves relevant behavioral information: rewards, actions, observations, new trial, ground truth

+Input parameters:

+num_tr_save : Data will be saved every num_tr_save trials.
+        (def: 100000)

+folder : Folder where the data will be saved. (def: None)

-#### Noise-v0
+### Noise-v0 wrapper ###

-Add Gaussian noise to the observations.
+Logic: Add Gaussian noise to the observations.

+Input parameters:

+std_noise : Standard deviation of noise. (def: 0.1)

-#### PassAction-v0
+### PassAction-v0 wrapper ###

-Modifies observation by adding the previous
+Logic: Modifies observation by adding the previous
         action.

+Input parameters:

-#### PassReward-v0
+### PassReward-v0 wrapper ###

-Modifies observation by adding the previous
+Logic: Modifies observation by adding the previous
-        reaard.
+        reward.

+Input parameters:

-#### ReactionTime-v0
+### ReactionTime-v0 wrapper ###

-modfies a given environment by allowing the network
+Logic: modfies a given environment by allowing the network
         to act at any time after the fixation period.

+Input parameters:

-#### SideBias-v0
+### SideBias-v0 wrapper ###

-Changes the probability of ground truth.
+Logic: Changes the probability of ground truth.

+Input parameters:

+block_dur : Number of trials per block. (def: 200 (int))

+prob : Specifies probabilities for each choice.
+Within each block,
+        the probability should sum up to 1.
+        (def: None (Numpy array (n_block, n_choices)))

-#### TrialHistory-v0
+### TrialHistory-v0 wrapper ###

-Change ground truth probability based on previous outcome.
+Logic: Change ground truth probability based on previous outcome.

 Reference paper:

 [Response outcomes gate the impact of expectations
          on perceptual decisions](https://www.biorxiv.org/content/10.1101/433409v3)

+Input parameters:

+block_dur : Number of trials per block. (def: 200 (int))

+rep_prob : Specifies probabilities of repeating for each block.
+        (def: (.2, .8))

+blk_ch_prob : If not None, specifies the probability of changing
+        block (randomly). (def: None)